Diamondbacks vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have put together a 42-27 record in games they were listed as the moneyline favorite (winning 60.9% of those games).
+- The Diamondbacks have won 60% of the games this season when they were favored on the moneyline (42-28).

-- Based on this contest's moneyline, the Diamondbacks' implied win probability is 54.5%.
+- The Diamondbacks have a 54.5% chance to win this game based on the moneyline's implied probability.

-- Arizona has played in 159 games with over/under set, and have combined with opponents to go over the total 70 times (70-81-8).
+- Arizona has had an over/under set by oddsmakers 160 times, and have combined with opponents to go over the total in 70 of those games (70-82-8).

-- The Diamondbacks have collected a 6-5-0 record ATS this season (covering 54.5% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!